 'Actually, I think just for general medication as well.
 I think every time I've ever been given any medication no one's ever said 'but you might experience this' you have to go back and read the leaflet and be like oh I hope I don't get any of this.'
-(Participant 12, Community)
+(Participant 12, Community).

-A sense of acceptance was seen amongst certain service users that they had no control over the weight gain side effect of the medication as other medications might be less successful in treating their mental health symptoms.
+A sense of acceptance was seen among certain service users that they had no control over the weight gain side effect of the medication as other medications might be less successful in treating their mental health symptoms.
 They therefore had to accept the weight gain side effect to control symptoms caused by their mental health condition.

 3.2.3.
-Referral to dietitian to support healthy weight management nutritious meals to maintain a healthy weight whilst staying in hospital.
+Referral to dietitian to support healthy weight management

+To assist with weight management, service users mentioned being referred to a dietitian.
+To promote healthy eating behaviours on hospital wards, service users were referred to dietitians and exercise staff.
+Dietitians work with service users to encourage them to make their own nutritious meals to maintain a healthy weight whilst staying in hospital.
 Service users generally had a positive view and experience with the dietitian, a community-based service user mentioned how a referral to the dietitian led to positive behaviour change in making healthier eating choices.
 When experiencing lack of eating, conversations and information provided by the dietitian helped this service user resume a healthy eating pattern: